virtualitems/typescript-codebase/readme.md

 Hexagonal architecture is a software design pattern that separates the internal domain of the application from the external dependencies..
 This separation is achieved by dividing the application into layers.
 Each layer has a specific responsibility and interacts with the other layers in a specific way.

 Because what we are trying to achieve is a separation between the domain code and the installed dependencies, a Hexagonal Architecture Framework is a step in the opposite direction, as it couples the domain code with the framework.
-This is why we need a tool to help us to create the structure of our own codebase.
+This is why we need a tool to help us to create the structure with our own codebase.

 # Usage example